code-lab-org/nost-tools/docs/source/learning_resources/science_dash/science_dash.rst

 Setting Up Environment Files
 ----------------------------

-In order to protect your (and our) information, these applications use an environment file for usernames, passwords, event broker host site URLs, and port numbers.

-For this test suite you will need to use a text editor to create a file with the name ".env" containing the following text.
-Make sure that you "Save as type" "All files" and *not* as a text file.
+For this test suite, you will need to use a text editor to create a file with the name ``.env`` containing the following information:

 ::